Sergey-frontend/difference-calculator/README.md

 <a href="https://codeclimate.com/github/Sergey-frontend/frontend-project-46/test_coverage"><img src="https://api.codeclimate.com/v1/badges/0e505028450adff7c00f/test_coverage" /></a>
 ## Difference calculator
 ### Description
-This is utility that determines the difference between two data structures.
+Difference Calculator is a command-line utility that helps you compare and identify the differences between two data structures.
+Whether you're working with YAML, JSON, or INI files, this tool allows you to easily analyze and understand the variations between them.

-#### Utility features:
+#### Features
- - Support for different input formats: yaml, json, ini
+- Support for multiple input formats: YAML, JSON, INI
- - Report generation in the form of plain text, stylish and json
+- Three output formats to choose from: plain text, stylish, and JSON
+- Intuitive and user-friendly command-line interface
+- Fast and efficient comparison algorithm

 #### Usage example:
 ```bash